 The Summer Mentorship Program (SMP) gives high school students of Indigenous or African ancestry a chance to explore health sciences at the University of Toronto over four weeks in July.
-The SMP has a history in the Faculty of Medicine that dates back more than 25 years.
+The SMP has a history in the Temerty Faculty of Medicine that dates back more than 25 years.

 The online SMP Curriculum allows you to:

-- enjoy valuable mentoring experiences from a variety of professionals
+- enjoy valuable mentoring experiences from students in professional health science programs

-- earn a credit towards your high school diploma - GLN40 - Navigating the Workplace (note: you need to have completed a Grade 10 Science, Academic or any Grade 11 university (U), university/college (M), or college (C) preparation course in the science curriculum.
+- earn a credit towards your high school diploma - Science, Grade 12, University / College Preparation (SNC4M). (note: you need to have completed a Grade 10 Science, Academic or any Grade 11 university (U), university/college (M), or college (C) preparation course in the science curriculum.

 - gain a greater understanding of whether a career in health science is right for you

 Applying to the SMP

 There are additional resources for Indigenous students, and you will have the opportunity to self-identify on the application if you are an Indigenous student.
-Please e-mail the Office of Indigenous Medical Education if you would like more information about the supports that exist in the Faculty of Medicine for Indigenous students.
+Please e-mail the Office of Indigenous Health if you would like more information about the supports that exist in the Temerty Faculty of Medicine for Indigenous students.